wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 ### 1. Handle the event

-Receive the POST request on your HTTPS endpoint
+Receive the POST request on your HTTPS endpoint.

 ### 2. Check the signature

 On every webhook request there is a header called `X-Webhook-Signature`.
-It is composed of a timestamp and upto two HMACs
+It is composed of a timestamp and one or more HMACs.

 First you'll need to split the header down into its component pieces using comma (`,`) as a delimiter.
 The timestamp can be identified by the `t=` prefix.
 The HMACs can be identified by a scheme prefix, e.g. `v1=`.
-Note that if you have generate multiple secrets you might need to compare against more than one HMAC.
+Note that if you have multiple secrets you might need to compare against more than one HMAC.

 Next you'll need to take the body of the webhook request and concatenate the value of the timestamp element to the end.
 Compute the HMAC with SHA-256 as the hash function, using your secret as the key, and the output from the previous step as the message.
 Encode the genereated HMAC in base64.